50+ Best Caregiving Tools Online

 Last but not least, a third national and state cost of care from Genworth.

 The Veterans Aid and Attendance resource website is here.
-It can be a bit confusing to read, but does have a lot of information.if you want something a bit easier to digest click then next tool.
+It can be a bit confusing to read, but does have a lot of information.
+If you want something a bit easier to digest, click the next tool.

-Understanding long term care insurance is very important.
-There is a great three page resource by Kiplinger’s that gives you a great overview of what it is and it’s benefits.
+Understanding long-term care insurance is very important.
+There is a great three-page resource by Kiplinger that gives you a great overview of what it is and its benefits.

-17-20) To get an idea of what premiums will cost for the daily amount of care you may need once you get older, the Federal Long Term Care Insurance Program has three great tools.
+To get an idea of what premiums will cost for the daily amount of care you may need once you get older, the Federal Long-Term Care Insurance Program has three great tools.

 Hospitals & Doctors